birjusuketupatel/trend/README.md

 - **Trend does not add material information to current volatility when predicting forward volatility.** Once current log volatility is included, orthogonalized trend has a coefficient of -0.355 and a p-value of 0.546.
-- **The combined strategy improved historical risk-adjusted performance.** It produced an 11.66% annualized geometric return with 13.05% arithmetic volatility and a 0.68 Sharpe ratio, versus 9.79%, 17.17%, and 0.45 for buy and hold.
-Its maximum drawdown was -47.68%, compared with -84.07%.
+- **The combined strategy improved historical risk-adjusted performance.** With the current coarse-rebalancing settings, it produced an 11.23% annualized geometric return with 13.48% arithmetic volatility and a 0.63 Sharpe ratio, versus 9.79%, 17.17%, and 0.45 for buy and hold.
+Its maximum drawdown was -54.00%, compared with -84.07%.

 ## Key evidence